sudheesreedhara/Iloveapis-apijam/README.md

   "state" : "deployed"
  }
 ```
+*NOTE - Execution time of this command will be a minute or two*

 Now if you go back to the Edge UI, you will notice that your Beer proxy is deployed on both test and prod environments.

 ![image alt text](./images/image_10.png)

+This lab demonstrates how easy it is in Apigee Edge to automate the management activities.
+These APIs can be scripted or included into automation systems like Jenkins.
+In fact, all of the capabilities exposed in the management UI, is built upon the Management APIs.
+Links to Apigee management APIs and related documentation can be found in the References section.

 ## Lab 4: Publishing the APIs